-The Bureau’s March update on US actions in the covert drone war.
+The Bureau’s half-year update on US actions in the covert drone war.

 In May, President Obama admitted for the first time US drones have caused civilian casualties in the covert drone war (Image: Peter Souza/White House).

 Bureau data suggests the CIA is killing fewer people in each strike in Pakistan.